Email marketing continues to be among the most powerful channels available, with a return on investment of 42:1 (Source: Litmus).

 This camera brand added personalized banners to the tops of its emails, offering exclusive savings based on the type of camera the buyer bought.
 By doing this, the company increased engagement by 20% and boosted revenue per mailing by over 18%.
-If you’re unsure of how to make your approach more personal, consider asking advice from marketing mentors who are dedicated to helping businesses shine where it matters.

 6. Switch to Plain Text Emails

 In an era where flashy advertising is everywhere, simplicity seems to win out when it comes to emails.

 Instead of sending packed email designs filled with colorful graphics, try sending plain text emails that appear to come from a real person within your organization.

 The problem isn’t just that highly promotional emails look salesy.
 It’s also that they tend to head into the ‘Promotions’ tab on Gmail.

 By switching to plain text emails, your messaging will head to the ‘Primary’ tab instead.
 Look at this example from Realthread, a custom t-shirt printing company: